 This interview is part of the Qigong Global Summit 2021, a free online event featuring Qigong masters, doctors, and practitioners who provide you with deep insights into Qigong, Tai Chi, martial arts, and Traditional Chinese Medicine to expand your life force for greater vitality, creativity and longevity.
 For more information, please visit https://qigongglobalsummit.com.
 This recording is a copyright of The Shift Network.
 All rights reserved.

+Learn what the science says about complementary approaches for Chronic Pain.
 All meditative movement practices, including Tai Chi and Qigong, feature breath work, meditation and of course movement.
 Science shows Qigong and Tai Chi have been proven to be safe ways to help you find relief.
-The Health and Human Services Department of the United States published a report in 2019 on best practices for the treatment of pain, specifically including meditative movement in the treatment for chronic pain.
+The National Center for Complementary and Integrative Health (NCCIH) of the United States Department of Health and Human Services publish and update scientific information on best practices for the treatment of pain, specifically including meditative movement in the treatment for chronic pain.